 Isolation is a breeding ground for depression.
 You don’t have anyone who can pull you out of your funk.
 Know what I mean?

 We need someone to tell us it’s going to be alright and this will pass.
 Or that what you’re going through isn’t crazy but totally normal!
-When all you listen to all day is your critical thoughts playing on auto-repeat it’s hard to feel strong emotionally.
+When all you listen to all day is your critical thoughts playing on auto-repeat it’s hard to feel strong, emotionally speaking.

 Being a mom is hard work!